 “Oh fucking hell, Jesus.
-It’s something that were given to us; someone described us as ‘desert rock’ so we were like; ‘alreyt, we’ll take that’.”
+It’s something that given to us; someone described us as ‘desert rock’ so we were like; ‘alreyt, we’ll take that’.”
 No longer does ‘indie’ music have longevity, its quirky hair and pretty face these days rarely maintains people’s interest beyond one NME tour.

 And so bands acquire alternatives.